-Berekete is usually shaped into a large loaf that is slow-baked throughout the night under an open flame on a hearth, with the addition of a mixture of spices called berbere and home-made cheese called agwat (curd cheese).
+Berekete refers specifically to a dabo, a yeasted bread prepared by both Jewish and Christian Ethiopian communities, which is blessed and eaten on Shabbat mornings after prayer.
+Berekete is usually shaped into a large loaf that is slow-baked throughout the night, in Ethiopia it was placed in a dutch oven and buried over burning coals.
+It can be eaten with the addition of a mixture of spices called berbere or home-made cheese called agwat (curd cheese).

 This entry was assisted by Mespan Gadai, an Amharic translator and a member of the Beta Israel congregation.